UBC-LA-Hackathon/student-dashboard/6-Share-Your-Work.md

 1. [Next step](#next-step)

 ## Optional
 Sharing your work is completely optional.
-We've set aside an hour for students to present their work.
+We've set aside an hour for you to present your work.

 TODO: Best way for students to share?